pachyderm/docs-content/latest/integrate/vs-code.md

 directory: true
 ---

 You can draft [Pipeline Specifications (PPS)](/{{%release%}}/build-dags/pipeline-spec/) in JSON or YAML in VS Code with the help of intelligent code completion.
-This guide will show you how to add intellisense to VS Code for Pachyderm pipelines.
+This guide will show you how to add auto-completion to VS Code for Pachyderm pipelines.

-Once installed, add `.pipeline.json` or `.pipeline.yaml` to the end of your file name and you will have access to intellisense.
+Once installed, add `.pipeline.json` or `.pipeline.yaml` to the end of your file name and you will have access to auto-completion.

 ## Before You Start

 - You must have VS Code installed on your local machine.

-## How to Add Intellisense to VS Code
+## How to Add Auto-Completion to VS Code

 ### JSON